BladeOfCode/extract-sandbox-data/README.md

 ```
 You can see save.csv in the extract-sandbox-data folder.

+## Scalability
+- We can utilize these basic APIs to operate backend server that listens specific events occuring in several blockchains not only Ethereum but also Binance or other blockchains by inserting a few codes.
+- We can integrate it to front end using several front end frameworks.
 ## Caution
 - You can only extract data to csv file after buidling database.
 - It will take some time out to build database.
-- There might be some minor errors with ETH price because I used free API key.
+- There might be some minor differences in USD price.